-Meter Face: Meter faces vary within the series, though all come standard with a mR/hr scale and a BAT OK scale.
-In addition, most meter faces have a cpm scale.
+Meter Face: Typical meter face includes a 0-50 μ R/hr scale and BAT OK scale.
+Other meter faces are available.
 The actual radiation measurement is determined by multiplying the meter face reading by the multiple associated by the selected position of the range switch.